LuKaiqi-BIA/4.Hackerrank-questions/README.md

 # Hackerrank questions
- These two questions are obtained from a test preparation kit which obtained from Hackerrank.
+ These two questions are provided by a test preparation kit which obtained from Hackerrank.

  Main skill tested: data structure